Courses may include

 Learners will spend one day per week observing and supporting the application of behavioural intervention techniques in a variety of settings which may include vocational and residential programs, small option homes, early intervention programs, schools, and health care settings.
 The goal of this placement experience is to allow learners to develop a greater depth of experience with a specific population of interest.

 BIAD 3022 - Behavioural Assessment

-Learners will learn the process of behavioural assessment.
+Students will examine the process of behavioural assessment.
 The focus of the course will be on the role of the Behavioural Interventionist in conducting a full Functional Behavioural Assessment (FBA) including FBA interviewing, ABC data collection, and functional analysis to identify functions.
 Learners will observe, record and summarize behaviour, develop Pathways Diagrams, and report assessment results in formal consultation reports.
 Interviewing skills and motivational communication strategies will be explored with a focus on the challenges involved in initiating, facilitating and maintaining behavioural change across a variety of complex conditions.
 A key focus will be on the Behavioural Interventionists' role in creating, facilitating and motivating teams working together throughout the assessment, intervention and evaluation process.

 BIAD 3028 - Practicum Placement II Seminars

 This seminar will provide an opportunity for practicum placement II participants to report and reflect on the applied learning experience.
 The learner will be encouraged to utilize behavioural principles and paradigms to brain storm, problem solve and plan basic behavioural interventions based on the learner’s experiences in the work place.

 Learners will spend four days per week performing the role of a Behavioural Interventionist in a setting and with a population of their choice.
 The goal of the Field Placement is to allow learners to gain experience, demonstrate their skills and establish professional relationships in the work place.